smoltcp-rs/smoltcp/README.md

 The only supported medium is Ethernet.

   * Regular Ethernet II frames are supported.
-  * Unicast and broadcast packets are supported, multicast packets are **not** supported.
+  * Unicast, broadcast and multicast packets are supported.
   * ARP packets (including gratuitous requests and replies) are supported.
   * ARP requests are sent at a rate not exceeding one per second.
   * Cached ARP entries expire after one minute.